czou40/PassiveHapticRehab/README.md

 ### Step 7

 The Android app is now ready to be run on the phone.
-Open the "AndroidApp" folder in Android Studio and run the app on your phone.
+Open the "AndroidApp" folder in Android Studio and run the app on your phone (assume you have the developer mode enabled on your phone).
 If Android Studio asks you to choose which SDK to use (since Unity installs the SDK in a different location), choose the SDK that Unity uses (though it is unlikely that chooing the SDK that Android Studio uses will cause any issues).
+Building the app could take as long as 10 minutes in the first run, should only take a few seconds in subsequent runs.

 ## Future Work for Unity Project
 * Add more games.